Planetary Exploration of China: Jupiter system exploration mission (planned)

 China is planning a mission to Jupiter and possibly to the Jovian moon Callisto.
 One of two possible mission architectures ("Jupiter Callisto Orbiter" and "Jupiter System Observer") will likely be launched in 2029 and arrive at the Jovian system in 2035, after one Venus flyby and two Earth flybys.
 The mission will also include an additional probe that will conduct a flyby of Uranus sometime after 2040.

-Mars crewed mission (planned)

-According to Wang Xiaojun, head of the state-owned China Academy of Launch Vehicle Technology, China plans to send its first crew to Mars and planning base for regular crewed missions, primary launches to Mars are planned for 2033, 2035, 2037, 2041.